Going for the Everest Base Camp Trek in November means you’ll experience a stunning journey through the beautiful Himalayan scenery.

 - Tips for Everest Base Camp trek in November

-Weather in November in Everest Base Camp
+Weather while doing Everest Base Camp Trek in November

 November is the last month of autumn in Nepal.
 The days are sunny and bright.
 The clear weather condition adds in to the amazing visibility.